NAlexPear/savvy/src/class-slides/class-materials/markdown/Wk2Mod2.md

 ```javascript
 console.log(myArray[0] + ' and ' + myArray[2]);
 ```
-Arrays are also *zero-index*, which means that the first piece of data in the collection has a position of 0 (instead of 1).
+Arrays are also *zero-indexed*, which means that the first piece of data in the collection has a position of 0 (instead of 1).
 We'll see a lot more of this later.
 For now, it's enough to just recognize an array when you see one!

 **Objects** are collections of data just like Arrays, but we can access data by *name* instead of *sequence*.
 Let's try to re-write part of `myArray` as an Object: